 📋 What is Dragon Fruit (Pitaya)?

-- Sharp chef's knife - One of the most important tools in the kitchen.
-It may be counterintuitive, but using a small knife or a dull knife is going to make it more likely that you will cut yourself and have difficulty cutting your lettuce uniformly.
+- Sharp chef's knife - One of the most important tools in the kitchen is a sharp knife.
+It may be counterintuitive, but using a small knife or a dull knife is going to make it more likely that you will cut yourself and have difficulty cutting your produce uniformly.
 A good chef's knife should glide through whatever you are cutting without resistance and feel comfortable in your hand.

-- A paring knife - Although you can use a chef's knife in a pinch, investing in a good paring knife can be helpful for cutting fruits and vegetables, particularly scoring fruit and removing it from the outer rind.
+- A paring knife - Although you can use a chef's knife, I also recommend investing in a good paring knife.
+These smaller knives can be helpful for cutting fruits and vegetables, particularly scoring tropical fruits like dragon fruit and removing the flesh from the leather-y peel.

 - Cutting board - The larger the better!
 Using a small cutting board is going to make your workspace feel crowded and take you longer to prep.